Sign up now to receive more information about studying at Middlesex University London.

-Through a combination of studio, practice and text-based methods you will explore a chosen area of your Photography in a contemporary context while enhancing your technical skills.
-By the end of this module you’ll be able to employ a variety of reflective methods to develop your own creative research proposal with the advanced communication skills to present, discuss and evaluate your work effectively.
+In this module you will explore a chosen area of photography in a contemporary context while enhancing your technical skills.
+You will employ a variety of reflective methods to develop your own creative research proposal with the advanced communication skills to present, discuss and evaluate your work effectively.

-This module explores what it is to be an independent author in Photography with particular focus on the contemporary outlets and possibilities for your work, such as social mead and high-speed transfers.
-Through in-depth examination of both modern and historical photographers you will begin to establish your place, purpose and direction in the industry.
-As part of this module you will develop a self-initiated photographic project that demonstrates your individual and original approach to Photography, as well as preparing you for your final Major Project in Term 3.
+In this module you will explore what it is to be an independent author in photography with particular focus on the contemporary outlets and possibilities for your work, such as social media.
+Through in-depth examination of modern and historical photographers you will begin to establish your place, purpose and direction in the industry.

-Through a series of lectures, workshops, seminars and individual tutorials you will examine a diverse range of advanced approaches to Photography research using both historical and contemporary sources.
-This module is designed to prepare you for your final Major Project by enabling you to explore the work of practitioners and scholars in Photography, and the contemporary research problems that they face.
-By the end of this module you will have produced an illustrated Research Survey demonstrating your investigations and findings.
+In this module you will examine a diverse range of advanced approaches to photography research using both historical and contemporary sources.
+You will explore the work of practitioners and scholars in photography, and the contemporary research problems they face.
+You will produce an illustrated Research Survey demonstrating your investigations and findings.

-The final module is an opportunity for you to bring together the knowledge and skills that you have acquired during the course and apply them to a significant project of Photography.
 Using research methodologies, concepts and processes previously explored in the course you will evaluate interrelationships between theory and practice.
-By the end of this final module you will have produced a portfolio or public exhibition of a substantial body of practice work supported by critical and reflective written work that demonstrates your resolution and expertise.
+You will produce a portfolio or public exhibition of a substantial body of practice work supported by critical and reflective written work that demonstrates your resolution and expertise.